Consensys/doc.tessera/docs/Concepts/Enclave.md

 The transaction manager handles peer management, database access, and GoQuorum communication but does not perform any encryption or decryption.
 Separating the transaction manager and the enclave greatly reduces the potential impact of an attack.

-An enclave is a secure processing environment that acts as a black box for processing commands and data.
-Enclaves come in various forms, some on hardware and others in software.
-The purpose of an enclave is to protect information that exists inside the enclave from malicious attack.

 ## Enclave data